BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

     Potty loot.
   * The Jakobs chests in Knotty Peak (when you first meet Wainwright) will only contain Jakobs gear, and be at least blue rarity.
+  * All Eridian ammo chests in Vault of the Serpent (in Tazendeer -- the vault which Typhon and Leda opened) will contain only Eridium.

 Like the BL2+TPS versions of Better Loot, bosses which have more than one drop assigned to them will drop from the pool that many times.
 For instance, the Skrakk